trent-howard/thwd/src/content/posts/recursive-components/index.md

 ![front-end job interview algorithms comic](./jobs-requirements.webp)

-<figcaption>I had to stop myself from just pasting in a dozen of <a href="https://vincentdnl.com/">vincentdnl's</a> comics and calling it a job well done</figcaption>
+<figcaption>I had to stop myself from just pasting in a dozen of <a target="_blank" rel="noopener noreferrer" href="https://vincentdnl.com/">vincentdnl's↗</a> comics and calling it a job well done</figcaption>

 There's definitely a grain of truth in that comic.
 At least in my experience, when working in front-end land I never really needed much in the way of algorithms.
 If you use the right data structures everything just kind of falls into place.